ahtisham73/CabLytics/README.md

 - **Advanced Analytics**: Implement predictive analytics to forecast demand and optimize fleet management.
 - **Real-Time Dashboard Updates**: Implement streaming data for real-time dashboard refreshes.

+---

+🚀 Contributions are welcome!
+Submit a PR or open an issue to collaborate.
+Let’s build smarter

+---

+## 📨 Contact

+You can reach me via email at [ahtishamsudheer@gmail.com](mailto:ahtishamsudheer@gmail.com)

+---

+🌟 **Give this repo a star if you found it useful!** ⭐